mysteriumnetwork/documentation/content/node-runners/troubleshooting/index.md

 **Note!**

-*--wireguard.listen.ports & bash --p2p.listen.ports* has been deprecated starting from the Testnet3+, use above flag to manually set range of listen ports.
+* `--wireguard.listen.ports` & `--p2p.listen.ports*` has been deprecated starting from the Testnet3+, use above flag to manually set range of listen ports.

 In the end, it would look like this: